Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Fuel prices have a ripple effect on various economic aspects:

-- Inflation: Higher prices contribute to inflation, which increases transportation costs and reduces household purchasing power.
+- Inflation: Higher prices drive inflation, raising transportation costs and reducing household purchasing power.

 - Consumer Spending: Increased fuel costs strain drivers’ budgets, limiting their spending capacity.